On the road with Vélorina & Rasmus Quaade

 Back at Skovbrynet, where we met up three hours earlier, we said goodbye and congratulated each other on a ride worth remembering!
 Rolling slowly home in the sunset, clocking plus 100 kilometers, with filled energy depots, feeling the Cyclist High, made me smile and confirmed me in, why I love cycling so the second part of the mission accomplished!

-Can’t wait to get back out there, enjoying spring, hunting ice cream and cyclist’s high again!
+Can’t wait to get back out there, enjoying summer, hunting ice cream and cyclist’s high again!

 Photo credits: Carl Ravnbak & Martin Paldan | GripGrab